<em>Hedychium</em>: planting, growing and caring for

 Hedychium gardnerianum Species Mixed Seeds

-These seeds will allow you to obtain young plants of Hedychium gardnerianum, which will then produce large upright clusters in a range of colours.
+These seeds will allow you to obtain young plants of Hedychium gardnerianum, which will later produce large upright clusters in various shades.

 • Flowering time September to November